Hypoplastic left heart syndrome

 Worldwide leaders in HLHS survival rates

 Herma Heart Center specializes in repairing HLHS and single ventricle defects, and has the best published survival rates worldwide.
-Treatment requires our highly specialized pediatric heart surgeons to rework the baby’s circulatory system through a series of three open heart surgeries (Norwood, Glenn, and Fontan procedures) staged over about three years.
-An alternative approach is heart transplantation, also an area of expertise at Children’s Hospital of Wisconsin.
+Our center consistently achieves outstanding outcomes, including a "3-star" rating by the Society of Thoracic Surgeons for the quality of our congenital heart surgery outcomes (the highest rating possible).
+Treatment for HLHS requires our highly specialized congenital heart surgeons to rework the baby's circulatory system through a series of three open heart surgeries (Norwood, Glenn, and Fontan procedures) staged over a span of about three years.
+An alternative approach is heart transplantation, also an area of expertise at Children's Hospital of Wisconsin.
+See outcomes specific to the Norwood, Glenn and Fontan procedures.

 Interstage home monitoring